 Nicolas arrived at Fort de Chartres in the Illinois Territory as a marine soldier with the French arch in 1735.
 Nicholas was direct immigrants to Illinois from France totally bypassing Quebec.
 Nicolas was a soldier at Fort De Chartres per the below shown " The Spanish Regime in Missouri, Volume Vol II.
 CXXV, Page 384."
 See video and photos of Fort de Chartres on my website.
 (Need documentation) The sources seems to be Lessard, Renald, Jacque Mathiew, and Lina Gouger.
 "Peuplement Colonisateur au Pays des Illinois."
 In L'Ancetre: Bulletin de la Societe de Genealogie de Quebec, vol. 14:6 (February 1988), pp. 211-225; vol. 14:7 (March 1988), pp. 266-278."
 I bet that is in French!

 Nicolas and Jeanne were married on August 20, 1735, in Cahokia, St. Clair County, Illinois.
+Read more about Cahokia Mounds on this page.
 A French-Canadian priest and genealogist, Father Cyrpien Tanguay (1871-1890) published a seven volume collection known as the "Tanguay Collection" or also known as Genealogical Dictionary of Canadian Families from the Foundation of the Colony to the Present Day.
 Tanquay has the marriage taking place in 1744 and it is believed that because the first child was born in 1745 that the marriage contract was made in 1735, but that she had to come of age before the actual marriage could occur.
 It is also said that Jeanne was at the time of the marriage contract being cared for by foster parents named Bailly, which indicates that her parents had died before the marriage contract.
 (Need Documentation) A Transcription of the Marriage Contract by 2bgames as on Ancestry

 Uploaded to Findagrave and credited as: Quebec, Genealogical Dictionary of Canadian Families (Tanguay Collection), 1608-1890 lists children of Nicholas Marechal.
 Marie-Louise Marechal Lefebvre is not among them and was born in 1782, after Nicholas death in 1770.